 Goaltending edge looms large for Rangers in Game 7 against Devils

-GREENBURGH – Now is when the goaltender disparity in the first-round series between the Rangers and Devils matters most.
+Now is when the goaltender disparity in the first-round playoff series between the Rangers and Devils matters most.

 There was no surprise in this category when folks were checking matchup boxes before the series began: The Rangers had the edge in goal, obviously.